 Free parking.
 Dogs welcome off leads in the woods.

-Admission Charge Gardens only Adults £5.50 Concessions £5 Children 5-15 £2.50 Children under 5 Free.
+Admission Charge Gardens only Adults £6.50 Concessions £5 Children under 16 Free Registered Disabled £4.75.
 There are other tickets which include house and garden admission.

 Lanhydrock Beech Woodland and more of the estate.
 Free access to estate woodland walks including views of the lovely bluebell woods.
 House and Garden Admission Charge